yichi170/rowhammer-sim/progress.md

 ### Kernel Module Implementation

 1. Implemented a simple module that registers a character device during module initialization.
-2. Todo: Implement the bit-flip operation, which will accept a virtual address and perform a bit-flip at the specified address (page table).
+2. Implemented the bit-flip operation, which will accept a virtual address and perform a bit-flip at the specified address (page table).
+   - provide a `write` function for user-level programs to interact with.
+   - use `set_pte` to modify the page table entry to point to another page table.

 ## Stage 2: Implement Attacker Program

-1. Implement a dummy attacker program.
+1. Implemented attacker program prototype.
+2. Successfully interact with the `bitflip` device without segmentation fault and being killed.

+Goal: ensure the attack is possible
+- [ ] try to dump something after bit-flipping